 Shakti has received numerous awards and honors in recognition of her cultural achievements.
-Recently, Shakti has received the Mosaic 2019 exposé award against human trafficking in New York for her series Archives, the Zama Award in Paris (2019) and the Special Prize at Le Carrousel du Louvre in Paris (2017) with her alchemy work "Transmutation".
+Shakti has received the Leonardo da Vinci Award in Florence (February 2022), the Mosaic 2019 Exposé Award against human trafficking in New York for her series Archives, the Zama Award in Paris (2019) and the Special Prize at Le Carrousel du Louvre in Paris (2017) with her alchemy work "Transmutation".

-Shakti donates % of the revenues from art sales to the betterment and care of children, especially orphanages, in home country Madagascar, where so many shockingly struggle with even the most basic ressources.
+Shakti donates a percentage of the revenues from art sales to the betterment and care of children, especially orphanages, in home country Madagascar, where so many shockingly struggle with even the most basic ressources.
 She hopes to provide a path forward for these children.

 2019. june 7-july 31 : Château de Mirambeau France